 Empire State University

-A good fit for families looking for lower cost and in-state New York residents. graduation rate is below 40%; fewer than half of freshmen return for sophomore year. a public school with 7,046 students.
+A good fit for families looking for lower cost and in-state New York residents. no major red flags in the data. a public school with 7,585 students.

 About This School